HOA and Cats: Common Rules and Key Information

 Depending on the size of your community, and the number of rats you could try trapping them yourselves, either with actual traps and poison or by planting mint.
 Rats hate mint, so one way to prevent or get rid of them is to plant mint around the HOA or condo.
 There are also lots of other DIY methods to exterminate rats.
 These include mothballs and boric acid mixed with peanut butter.

-FAQs on HOA and Cats
+FAQs on HOA Cats

 Can HOA restrict indoor cats?